Points of Pride

 - Students from other countries have studied at the University for more than 50 years.
 In the past five years, the University has enrolled graduate and undergraduate students from 39 countries.

-- Ninety-four percent of the class of 2012 was employed, pursuing graduate or professional studies, or volunteering full time within six months of graduation.
+- Ninety-five percent of the class of 2013 was employed, pursuing graduate or professional studies, or volunteering full time within six months of graduation.

 - Of the senior applicants to health professions schools over the last 13 years, an average of 79% were accepted to schools of medicine, dentistry, veterinary medicine, podiatry and optometry.